MileHacker Logo

 Cultural Festivals

 Cairo hosts occasional food-related events.
-Major Islamic religious observances like Ramadan, Eid al-Fitr, and Eid al-Adha are characterized by widespread celebrations.
+Major Islamic religious observances like Ramadan, Eid al-Fitr, and Eid al-Adha are marked by widespread celebrations.
 The Cairo International Film Festival takes place annually during The month of november or December.

 Traditional Music & Dance